 1. How much does the tour package cost?

 The Royal Government of Bhutan imposes a minimum tariff for all tours.
 For a minimum group size of 3, the high season tariff is USD 250 per person per night (March, April, May, September, October & November) while the low season tariff is USD 200 per person per night halt (January, February, June, July, August & December).
 For group size of 1, there is an additional surcharge of USD 40 per night.
 For group size of 2, there is additional surcharge of USD 30 per night.
 For children age 5 or below, there are no charges.
 For children age 6 to 12 accompanied by elders or guardians, there is a 50% discount on daily rates.
 For full time students below the age of 25 years holding valid identity cards from their academic institutions, there is a 25% discount on daily rates.
 The tariff covers all internal taxes and royalty, accommodations, all meals, licensed Bhutanese tour guide, internal transport and entrance fees to all attractions.
 For example, if you are a group of 4 working adults traveling in December on our 7D6N itinerary, your tour package for each person is USD 200 x 6 nights plus visa fees of USD 40 plus return air tickets.
 Our tour packages will be invoiced in SGD so there is no need for you to worry about remittance fees.
 50% payment is required for trip booking and 50% balance is due 1 month before trip departure.
-Our prices are the same as any other travel agencies.
+We do not charge any extra above the standard tariffs.

 2. What is the local currency and how much money should I bring for the tour?